-All accepted papers of SIST2021 International Conference will be published in conference proceedings under an ISBN reference in paper and in CD-ROM support and submitted for inclusion to the IEEE Xplore Digital Library.
+All accepted papers of SIST2023 International Conference will be published in conference proceedings under an ISBN reference in paper and in flash card support and submitted for inclusion to the IEEE Xplore Digital Library.

-Paper will be accepted only by electronic submission through the conference web site .
+Paper will be accepted only by electronic submission through https://cmt3.research.microsoft.com/IEEESIST2023 .

 At least one of the authors of each accepted paper must register as a full participant of the conference and present paper personally to have the paper published in the proceedings and be scheduled for presentation.

-The SIST2021 accepts Full Paper only: minimum of 4 pages (max 6 pages), must be written in English and use standard IEEE two-column conference templates.
+The SIST2023 accepts Full Paper only: minimum of 4 pages (max 6 pages), must be written in English, and use standard IEEE two-column conference templates.
 For more information on the electronic submission and formatting instructions given on template are available at the conference web-page: Call For Papers